GChavez0210/PAPLens/README.md

 - Apnea-Hypopnea Index (AHI)
 - Event breakdowns
-- Leak rates
+- Leak rates and mask seal quality
 - Pressure statistics
 - Usage and compliance
-- Flow limitation
+- Flow limitation and respiratory disturbance (RIN)
 - Ventilation metrics
-- Periodic breathing
+- Periodic breathing as a share of each night, against the 5% clinical threshold
 - Session trends and long-term analytics

 ### Documentation